JoanaMota/LearnCPP/README.md

 - Assignment operator overload.

 **Destructor:**
 The subroutine called to destruct an object.
+It is called every time an object loses its scope.

 **C VS C++**